Fishing - Nymph Fly Fishing Tips For Beginners

 – Current seams where fast and slow water meet

-– Eddies that trap drifting insects
+– Eddies that collect drifting insects

 – Pools with depth and overhead cover

-– Pocket water around boulders and ledges
+– Pocket water around boulders, ledges, and broken structure

 Present the Fly at the Right Speed